EnigmaShowdown/enigmashowdown/README.md

 This game is for anyone who wants to improve their programming skills by solving puzzles that require you to write code to control a player to solve those puzzles!
-This is targeted at intermediate level programmers, but should also be fun for advanced programmers who want to compete for the fastest time in a given leve.
+This is targeted at intermediate level programmers, but should also be fun for advanced programmers who want to compete for the fastest time in a given level.

 ## About this game